modernweb-dev/rocket/.changeset/real-carpets-enjoy.md

 - `--primary-font-family` for body text
 - `--secondary-font-family` for emphasis (e.g. call-to-action)
 - `--heading-font-family` for headings (defaults to `--primary-font-family`)
-- `--code-font-family` for code blocks
+- `--monospace-font-family` for code blocks